 As Christians, we are chosen by God, and also targeted by Satan.
+If we succumb to pride, we are putting ourselves under God’s opposition:

 “God opposes the proud but gives grace to the humble.
 Humble yourselves, therefore, under God's mighty hand, that he may lift you up in due time” (1 Peter 5:5, 6).